Category: current career memos and observations

 And there was something else underneath all of that, which I’ll come to.

 I was also, frankly, chasing the wrong thing.
-There’s a KRS-One clip I think about a lot:
+There’s a KRS-One clip I think about a lot but can’t seen to find the principle is: chase the money and it runs away, do it for the culture and the money chases you.

 So I wrote him a letter.
-Obviously I’m not gonna show you what was in it — partly because that’s between us, but even if Eugene said he wouldn’t mind, I think I’m kinda embarrassed about how gutsy I’ve been.
+Obviously I’m not gonna show you what was in it, partly because that’s between us, but even if Eugene said he wouldn’t mind, I think I’m kinda embarrassed about how gutsy I’ve been.
 The substance was clear, at least I hope it was.
 I told him what I’d want this to be if we were to do it.
 Not assistance.
 Not picking up crumbs from his table.
 Not chasing his work or trying to inherit it.
 Something quite different.

 I’d been my usual vulnerable self about all of this with Paul.
 The worry about the circus.
 The salon as something precious I didn’t want to lose.
 The deeper anxieties I’m not going to go into here.
 Paul listened.
 He didn’t dismiss the worry, nor did he dramatise it.
 He just held it carefully, which is exactly what a good mentor does.